fern-api/fern/README.md

 Get started [here](https://github.com/fern-api/docs-starter).

 ## Generators

-Generators are process that take your OpenAPI or Fern Definition as input and output artifacts (generated SDKs, postman collections, server boilerplate, etc.).
+Generators are process that take your API Definition as input and output artifacts (SDKs, Postman Collections, Server boilerplate, etc.).
 Below you can find a list of all of Fern's generators.

 | Generator ID                  | Output                       | Latest Version | Changelog                                                 | Entrypoint                                                          |
 | ---------------------------   | ---------------------------- | -------------- | --------------------------------------------------------- | ------------------------------------------------------------------- |